apache/arrow/r/README.md

 for engaging with the Arrow developer and user communities, please see the [Apache Arrow Community](https://arrow.apache.org/community/) page.

-All participation in the Apache Arrow project is governed by the Apache Software Foundation’s [code of conduct](https://www.apache.org/foundation/policies/conduct.html).
+Please note that all participation in the Apache Arrow project is governed by the Apache Software Foundation's [code of conduct](https://www.apache.org/foundation/policies/conduct.html).